Massive changes in Saudi Arabia, despite a weak housing market and struggling economy

 From 2002 to 2005, house prices rose by 13.7% annually while average land prices rose 16.5% per year, according to the National Commercial Bank Capital (NCBC).
-Strong house price rises have continued in recent years.
-During 2014, the average sales price of villas in Riyadh rose by 4% to 7% while apartment sales prices increased by 6% to 9%, according to KPMG Real Estate Advisory.
+Residential property prices continued to rise from 2006 to 2013, albeit at a much slower pace.

-The sharp increase in Saudi Arabia’s budget deficit in 2015 can be attributed to the following:
+The sharp increase in Saudi Arabia’s budget deficit in 2015 and after can be attributed to: